Affine Deligne-Lusztig Varieties of Positive Coxeter Type: Abstract

 \section{Abstract}

-We introduce a class of elements of the Iwahori--Weyl group of a reductive group that we call positive Coxeter elements.
-This class consists of elements which are linked to partial Coxeter elements in the finite Weyl group in a certain canonical way, extending the more restrictive notion of finite Coxeter part previously introduced by He--Nie--Yu.
-We show that the affine Deligne--Lusztig varieties associated with such elements have a very simple and explicitly described geometric structure.
-Conversely, we explain how some of these geometric properties can be used to characterize elements of positive Coxeter type.
+We introduce a class of affine Deligne--Lusztig varieties that we call of positive Coxeter type.
+We show that the affine Deligne--Lusztig varieties of positive Coxeter type have a very simple and explicitly described geometric structure.
+Conversely, we explain how some of these geometric properties can be used to characterize this class.
+These results vastly generalize the work of He--Nie--Yu on affine Deligne–Lusztig varieties of finite Coxeter type, leading to applications to Shimura varieties that were not possible using the old notion.